access-ci-org/Integration_Roadmaps/docs/source/tasks/Ticket_Handling_v2.md

 If your organization/RP integrated other resources or services in the past and already has ticket routing queues, you can use those for new resources and you will not need to request new ones.

-To request new organization/RP specific routing queues submitting an ACCESS ticket using the form listed here [*https://access-ci.atlassian.net/servicedesk/customer/portal/2/group/3/create/32*](https://access-ci.atlassian.net/servicedesk/customer/portal/2/group/3/create/32).

-Please use the “ACCESS Operational Support Issues” of “ACCESS-wide:Ticket system - ACCESS related ticketing system”.
-In response to your request an ACCESS ticket system administrator will configure the ticket system with queues for your organization/RP and inform you when they are configured.
+To request new organization/RP specific routing queues open an *ACCESS Integration and Operation Support Request* as described above.
+A ticket system administrator will configure the ticket system with queues for your organization/RP and inform you when they are configured.
 Please review the “For RP queues” and “For ACCESS awardee queues” sub-sections below for additional details on what to include in your ticket.

 #### For RP queues